hmatyschok/if_gre/README.md

  domain takes place.
 Any by gre_input(9) rx'd frame will be either forwarded by if_bridge(4) throught bridge_input(9) or demultipexed by ether_demux(9) locally.

- But this "feature" is written from scratch and still untested.

 Legal Notice:
 -------------